SeitaBV/v2g-liberty/README.md

 api:
 hadashboard:

-# Setting logging is optional but usefull.
+# Setting logging is optional but useful.
 The software is in use for quite some
 # time but not bullit-proof yet.
 So every now and then you'll need to see what
-# happend.
+# happened.
 log_thread_actions: 1
 logs:
   main_log: